flint-lang/flint-lang.github.io/wiki/src/beginners_guide/8_core_modules/9_time.md

 > Calculation took 233760 ns
 > ```

-### as
+### as_unit

-The `as` function is used to "cast" any given `Duration` to a given `TimeUnit`, the result is a 64 bit floating point value.
+The `as_unit` function is used to "cast" any given `Duration` to a given `TimeUnit`, the result is a `64 bit` floating point value.
 It is meant for displaying time, for example when displaying a duration as milliseconds then this function can be used.
-As a general rule of thumb: Always use the `as` function to *display* durations but do not use the provided value for further calculations (because of floating point rounding erros and inprecision).
+As a general rule of thumb: Always use the `as_unit` function to *display* durations but do not use the provided value for further calculations (because of floating point rounding erros and inprecision).

 ```ft
 use Core.print